 In general, to calculate how many tiles should you order for your flooring, you need to measure the exact surface area and add a 10% waste factor.
 So, for the flooring of a room measuring 4.00x5.00 m, we’ll have an overall surface area of 20 sq.m, to which we must add 10%.
 Therefore, we need to order a number of porcelain stoneware floor tiles equal to 22 sq.m.

 To know how many porcelain stoneware tiles we need for our bathroom walls, we need to calculate the perimeter of the room and multiply it by the height of the wall area you want to tile.
 To keep things simple, we recommend not to subtract the dimensions of the door and window openings but to add an 8% waste factor.

 For the kitchen’s wall coverings, you only have to consider the wall or walls you want to cover with porcelain stoneware tiles and multiply the length by the height of the wall area to tile.
 If you want to install a backsplash between the base of the cabinetry and the wall units, you’ll have to consider these furnishings and start 80 cm from the ground up to 160 cm in height.
 Therefore, you have to multiply the length of the wall you want to tile by 80 cm.
 In both cases, it’s good practice to consider an 8% waste factor.

-When calculating the number of tiles to order, we have already considered at least an extra square metre.
 However, we recommend keeping a few extra tiles for future repairs.
 Finally, we suggest not to change the laying pattern once you’ve ordered the tiles.
 If, for example, you chose a horizontal pattern but then opt for a diagonal one, you’ll end up running out of tiles while you’re laying them.